You don’t need strong math skills to be a good coder: study

 Computer programming is a broad field that touches nearly every industry, but it’s most often associated with engineering.
 This is true in both the corporate world and academia, where math is a common pre-requisite for university-level studies.

-On the surface, the association between “computer science” and “math” may seem harmless, but it could be one of the reasons the tech sector has struggled to close the gender gap
+On the surface, the association between “computer science” and “math” may seem harmless, but it could be one of the reasons the tech sector has struggled to close the gender gap.

-July 2019 study of 300,000 fifteen-year-old students from 64 countries, for example, found that while pupils of all genders demonstrate math proficiency, female students who were good at math appeared to be “much more likely” to be better at reading than their male counterparts.
+A July 2019 study of 300,000 fifteen-year-old students from 64 countries, for example, found that while pupils of all genders demonstrate math proficiency, female students who were good at math appeared to be “much more likely” to be better at reading than their male counterparts.

 RELATED: 7 women who weren’t allowed to become doctors in 1869 granted honourary degrees